port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cicd/octopus-deploy/mapping-extra-resources/mapping-extra-resources.md

 import SubscriptionBlueprint from './blueprints/\_subscription.mdx' import SubscriptionMapping from './mappings/\_subscription.mdx'

-# Mapping Extra Resources for Octopus Deploy Integration
+# Ingesting Additional Resources for Octopus Deploy Integration

-In addition to the supported resources listed in the [integration page](../octopus-deploy.md), other resources can be ingested, as described on this page.
+In addition to the supported resources listed in the [integration page](/build-your-software-catalog/sync-data-to-catalog/cicd/octopus-deploy), other resources can be ingested, as described on this page.

 This page will help you understand what kind of Octopus Deploy resources are supported by the integration and how to map them into Port.